Pathoschild/smapi-mod-dump/source/Ranged Tools/README.md

 ## Possible Mod Conflicts

-This mod affects the "use tool" function (adding an override for what tile the tool acts upon), as well as a range-checking function (in order to extend range of seed/object placement).
-If ToolHitLocationDisplay is anything but 0, it also adds a bit to the player's draw method to change the hit location display logic.
+This mod affects a handful of functons, particularly the function that returns what tile a tool acts upon (for the sake of tool range), as well as one of the range-checking functions (for the sake of seed/object placement range).
+It also overrides drawing of the Tool Hit Location indicator in the player's draw function to follow the user setting.
 I aimed to make these as unobtrusive as I could.

-However, because the "use tool" function in particular is completely overriden in many cases, it's possible that similar tool functionality mods operating in the same area may not work, or cause this mod to not work.
-I've added a specific fix for a conflict with the Expanded Storage mod; other conflicts may or may not be fixable on a case-by-case basis.
+It's possible that similar tool functionality mods operating in the same area may not work, or cause this mod to not work.
+Through both general and specific fixes, I've resolved conflicts with mods like Expanded Storage, Pipe Irrigation, and Hoe and Water Direction; other conflicts may or may not be resolvable on a case-by-case basis.

 ## Download